-- i) Vacation Benefits The cost of vesting vacation benefits is determined using the employee's current salary and accumulated vacation time. - ii) Retirement Health Plan Benefits Retirement health plan benefits are a liability of the Province of Nova Scotia and have no net impact on the financial statements of the Office. - (g) Government Contributions The appropriations from the General Revenue Fund are recognized as government contributions as authorized by the House and used to fund the Office's operations. - (h) Financial Instruments Accounts receivable, accounts payable, accrued liabilities, accrued salaries, benefits and vacation, and due from government are measured at cost.
+- i) Vacation Benefits The cost of vesting vacation benefits is determined using the employee's current salary and accumulated vacation time. - ii) Retirement Health Plan Benefits Retirement health plan benefits are a liability of the Province of Nova Scotia and have no net impact on the financial statements of the Office. - (g) Financial Instruments Accounts receivable, accounts payable, accrued liabilities, accrued salaries, benefits and vacation, and due from government are measured at cost.
 The carrying amount of each of these financial instruments is presented on the Statement of Financial Position.
 These instruments have no significant exposure to interest rate, credit, or liquidity risks.